GearHost/Docs/docs/add-a-credit-card-to-your-account.md

 #Add a credit card to your account

 Adding a credit card to your account will allow you to upgrade your service.
 This will give you more connections to your sites, allow you to increase space, and to add memory.
-Once your site has passed its development stage, we recommend scaling it to a **Standard** node to quadruple your resources!
+Once your site has passed its development stage, we recommend scaling it to a **Hobby** node to quadruple your resources!

 ###Updating Payment Details